-At the same time, Pell’s old enemy, Cardinal Becciu, has come a cropper.
+At the same time, Pell’s old enemy, Cardinal Becciu, is facing troubles of his own.
 Investigations of a dubious real estate transaction which had allegedly been masterminded by Becciu from the Vatican’s Secretariat of State have dredged up a sludge which will stink for a long time yet.
 Becciu has been forced to resign from the Curia and to surrender his rights as a cardinal.

 Secret bank accounts share scrutiny with greedy fixers, strange family beneficiaries and even stranger female advisors, who have neither a clear role to play nor discernible qualifications, but live the high life on Vatican expense accounts.
 What flourished on Becciu’s watch was the very thing that Cardinal Pell had set out to put an end to when he was appointed some years ago to reform the Vatican’s financial management systems.